keithrbennett/keithrbennett.github.io/_posts/2013-01-09-using-oracle-in-jruby-and-rails.md

 ```

-As you can see, I used environment variables beginning with &#8220;OJTEST\_DB\_&#8221; to provide the required values, although that is not important and you can use any approach that works for you.
+As you can see, I used environment variables beginning with "OJTEST\_DB\_" to provide the required values, although that is not important and you can use any approach that works for you.

-More importantly, note that I am translating the Oracle host&#8217;s name to its IP address.
-This was necessary due to an apparent bug in Oracle&#8217;s driver.
+More importantly, note that I am translating the Oracle host's name to its IP address.
+This was necessary due to an apparent bug in Oracle's driver.

 ### Oracle and the Sequel Gem

 There is also the excellent [Sequel](https://github.com/jeremyevans/sequel "https://github.com/jeremyevans/sequel") gem that can be used for general data base access, even (perhaps especially) in a minimal script.
-Here&#8217;s a sample script that worked succesfully for me:
+Here's a sample script that worked succesfully for me:

 ```ruby
 >#!/usr/bin/env ruby